roshanravan/Diamond_Future_Market_Forecast/README.md

 ## 2. Suggested Solutions

-The Industry proposed several solutions to address the industry’s challenges:
+The industry proposed several solutions to address the industry’s challenges:

 - **Blockchain-Based Pricing**: A decentralized, blockchain-based price list controlled by diamond bourses rather than a single entity.
 - **Committee-Led Pricing**: Formation of a committee to oversee price setting, similar to how gold prices are fixed in London.